This post is also available in: 简体中文 (Chinese (Simplified))

 Singapore follows a progressive Singapore tax rate starting from 0% and ending at 22%.
 In Singapore, filing a tax return is mandatory for each individual who earns S$22,000 or more annually.
 Else, he or she with annual income less than S$22,000 is not required to pay tax.

-You are a tax resident if you are
+You are considered a Singapore tax resident for a Year of Assessment (YA) if you meet any of the following:

-• a foreigner who has stayed or worked in Singapore for 183 days or more in the tax years less than S$22,000
+• You are a foreigner who has stayed or worked in Singapore for at least 183 days in the previous calendar year.

 Personal Tax for Singapore Non-Residents

-If you are a foreigner who has stayed or worked in Singapore for less than 183 days in the tax year, then you are considered a non-resident.
+A foreigner who stayed or worked in Singapore for fewer than 183 days in 2025 and do not qualify under the straddling or 3-year concessions

 • If you are in Singapore for less than 60 days in a year